-- This SQL Server Guide gives you an overview of the significant differences between the new SQL Server databases and the Pervasive databases used in previous Sage Estimating releases. - The Installation and Administration Guide includes an overview of this release, installation instructions, and contact information. - The Release Notes provide details about new features, database changes, known issues, and fixes. - The Getting Started Guide provides an operational overview of the Sage Estimating software. - The Options Guide provides installation, setup, and operating instructions for each of the available Sage Estimating options, such as the OnScreen Takeoff Integrator or License Manager. - The Sage 100 Contractor Integration Guide describes how to integrate Sage Estimating with Sage 100 Contractor, making certain data in that program available in Sage Estimating, and it explains how to use the interface wizards to send proposals, budgets, and change orders you create in Sage Estimating to Sage 100 Contractor.
+- This SQL Server Guide gives you an overview of the significant differences between the new SQL Server databases and the Pervasive databases used in previous Sage Estimating releases. - The Installation and Administration Guide includes an overview of this release, installation instructions, and contact information. - The Release Notes provide details about new features, database changes, known issues, and fixes. - The Getting Started Guide provides an operational overview of the Sage Estimating software.

+- The Options Guide provides installation, setup, and operating instructions for each of the available Sage Estimating options, such as the OnScreen Takeoff Integrator or License Manager. - The Sage 100 Contractor Integration Guide describes how to integrate Sage Estimating with Sage 100 Contractor, making certain data in that program available in Sage Estimating, and it explains how to use the interface wizards to send proposals, budgets, and change orders you create in Sage Estimating to Sage 100 Contractor.

 Important!
-For current information about supported operating systems, Internet browsers, Microsoft[®] SQL Server[®], and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article ID 105383, available at https://support.na.sage.com/selfservice/viewdocument.do?externalId=105383.
+For current information about supported operating systems, Internet browsers, Microsoft[®] SQL Server[®], and other software, and about system requirements for servers and client workstations, refer to our Knowledgebase article System Requirements for Estimating v24.1.
+The system requirements are the minimum for a computer running Estimating with one SQL Server instance.
+Running several other business programs with multiple SQL Server instances may affect the performance of your system.

-Conventions Used in this Document
+Conventions Used in this Guide

-This document uses the following conventions:
+This guide uses the following conventions:

 - Information you type into the software is shown in bold font.
-For example: Type Miscellaneous in the box. - The names of screens, windows, fields, and other features displayed by the software are shown in bold font. - Names of keys are also shown in bold font.
+For example: Type Miscellaneous in the box. - The names of screens, windows, fields, and other features displayed by the software are shown in boldfont. - Names of keys are also shown in bold font.
 For example: Enter or Tab.
 A plus sign (+) between two key names indicates you should press the keys simultaneously. - The names of buttons you can click are shown in bold font and enclosed in brackets.
 For example: [OK] or [Post]. - Variable names or names that are specific to your installation may appear in italics and brackets.
 For example: [Drive]\\[Server].